What is WOT Group?

 Rail usage in the county has increased markedly since 1997.
 There were 21.7 million entries and exits to Oxfordshire rail stations in 2019-2020, a 197% increase since 1997 and a 26% increase since 2015-16.
-Witney, Carterton and Eynsham represent one of the largest populations not just in the county, but also in the country, without a rail link and this situation has negative economic, social and environmental impacts on the district.
+Witney, Carterton and Eynsham collectively represent one of the largest populations not just in the county, but also in the country, without a rail link and this situation has negative economic, social and environmental impacts on the district.
 The people of West Oxfordshire deserve better.

 We have also conducted a survey of local residents to seek their views on restoring the railway line.
 As of March 4th 2021, 97% of the 771 respondents supported exploring the potential of restoring the railway line and 95% stated that they were likely to use it.
 The survey remains open and if you would like to respond please do so via this link.